-W - Unknown, (I would assume 70/80 TT?)
-I have found several - 5/16 inch bolts with the "AUTO" vendor name with this rating (Austin Healey Sprite gearbox).
-Given the letters sequences, and the other strength ratings as a reference, I would guess, SWAG (Scientific Wild Assed Guess) the rating to be 70/80 TONS TENSILE.
+W - 70/80 TONS TENSILE, I have found several - 5/16 inch bolts with the "AUTO" vendor name with this rating (Austin Healey Sprite gearbox).
+The "W" rating corresponds to a 70/80 TONS TENSILE strength, as referenced in two obscure charts that I have found.